cran-task-views/Spatial/Spatial.md

     project.
 It also provides functions to download, mask, and composite data from [SpatioTemporal Asset Catalogs](https://stacspec.org), with a particular focus on satellite imagery.
--   The `r pkg("Rstoolbox")` is a remote sensing toolbox covering many aspects including data import, pre-processing, data analysis, image classification and graphical display.
+-   The `r pkg("RStoolbox")` is a remote sensing toolbox covering many aspects including data import, pre-processing, data analysis, image classification and graphical display.
 -   The `r pkg("sits")` is an end-to-end toolkit for land use and land cover